ailon/markerjs2/README.md

-# marker.js 2 &mdash; Let your users annotate and mark images
+# marker.js 2 &mdash; Add image annotation to your web apps

 marker.js 2 is a JavaScript browser library to enable image annotation in your web applications.
 Add marker.js 2 to your web app and instantly enable users to annotate and mark up images.
 You can save, share or otherwise process the results.